aytechnet/1brc/README.md

 This Golang implementation of One Billion Row Challenge seems now to be fastest than the best Java version using OpenJDK but not yet if the Java is compiled using GraalVM with -O3 optimization.

-But Golang compilation is more than 1400 times faster than GraaVM native image generation (0.032s compared to 45.578s)
+But Golang compilation is more than 1400 times faster than GraaVM native image generation (0.032s compared to 45.578s) on my budget laptop.

 Golang is fantastic!